• Skip to primary navigation

 How to clean the zucchini flowers

-A delicate but crunchy batter
+A crunchy but light batter

 There are many versions of fried zucchini flowers where flowers are coated with different types of batter.

-I have tasted batters made with eggs, herbs, even breadcrumbs.
-Personally, I prefer to keep it simple as the flowers have a delicate flavour which could be overwhelmed by stronger ingredients.
+Personally, I prefer to keep it simple as the flowers have a delicate flavour that could be overwhelmed by stronger ingredients.

 batter for fried zucchini flowers in a bowl

-How to make saffron batter
+How to make the saffron batter

 2. Gradually add the water